letapicode/i-ask-therefore-i-create/README.md

 Local services can also be started via `docker-compose up`.
 Use `./tools/offline.sh` to run the entire pipeline without external services.

+Security scanning scripts are available under `tools/security`.
+CI runs these to generate `security-report.json` and `sbom.json` for each build.
+See `docs/security-scanning.md` for details.

 ### Nx Cloud Caching

 Set `NX_CLOUD_ACCESS_TOKEN` in your environment to enable remote caching with Nx Cloud.
 The